tare/LuxGLM/LuxRep/TUTORIAL.md

 	cd ..
 	python luxrep_exp.py -f data/lambda_fileList.txt -n data/nameList.txt -o $PWD/controls -l $STAN_HOME

-###Methylation analysis
+#### Methylation analysis

 *Preprocess noncontrol cytosine data files*

 **unionBedGraphs** accepts bed files with 4 tab-delimited columns with the first three containing genomic coordinates.
-The command below takes the sum of columns 5 and 6 (from the **bismark** pipeline, these contain the counts for methylated and unmethylated cytosines, respectively) and, together with the first three columns, pipes the sum and methylated counts into an intermediate file.
+The commands below take the sum of columns 5 and 6 (from the **bismark** pipeline, these contain the counts for methylated and unmethylated cytosines, respectively) and, together with the first three columns, pipes the sum and methylated counts into an intermediate file.

 	cd $LUXREP_HOME
 	cd data